ultimate271/notes/dastoyevsky/brothers02.08.md

 ready to do this because the rights had become much less valuable, and he had indeed the vaguest idea where the wood and river in question were.

+#### We get description of the scene as the rest of the host enters
 These excellent intentions were strengthened when he entered the Father Superior’s dining‐room, though, strictly speaking, it was not a dining‐ room, for the Father Superior had only two rooms altogether; they were,